You are currently viewing The world’s richest fortune lost $10.1 trillion last year

 “Exchange rates had a significant impact,” wrote the report’s executive editor, Flora Harley.
 “The dollar’s strength was unrivaled, driven by the Federal Reserve’s unwavering commitment to one of the fastest rate hike cycles in history,” she added.

-According to Bailey, “significant risks” remain in the global .
+According to Bailey, “significant risks” remain in the global economy.
 However, “market sentiment will shift quickly later this year, and investors must be well-positioned to take advantage of the authentic opportunities emerging across global real estate markets,” according to the report.

 According to Knight Frank, 69 percent of wealthy investors expect their portfolios to grow this year.